-A team from the National Guard's chemical defense center carried out a decontamination operation to disinfect the legal advice and legislation administration building in Sharq.
+A team from the National Guard's chemical defense center of kuwait carried out a decontamination operation to disinfect the legal advice and legislation administration building in Sharq.
 This was part of the National Guard's efforts in supporting state agencies in the fight against the new coronavirus "Covid 19".
 The disinfection process included all parts of the building, staff offices and elevators, using healthy sterilization materials in order to provide a safe environment for the employees in the building.
 In addition, all precautions and safety regulations were taken into account to maintain the health and safety of all.

 Czech fire department disinfects parts of hospitals

 The Czech fire brigade disinfected dressing rooms, bathrooms, offices and corridors with several thermal aerosol generators SN 50 Decon.
 The disinfectant is converted into fine aerosol droplets and a floating mist is created.
 A disinfectant aerosol generated in this way can thus react with infectious particles in the air and inactivate them.

 The German Armed Forces produce disinfectant for Bavaria in cooperation with the THW